farshed/farshed.github.io/src/content/blog/sinister-ux.md

 **Some examples**,

 1. Amazon [trapped](https://www.bleepingcomputer.com/news/security/ftc-amazon-trapped-millions-into-hard-to-cancel-prime-memberships/) users by signing them up for Prime subscriptions without their knowledge and then making it difficult to cancel.
 2. Apple was [found](https://www.npr.org/2020/11/18/936268845/apple-agrees-to-pay-113-million-to-settle-batterygate-case-over-iphone-slowdowns) to be secretly slowing down old iPhones and then lied about doing so.
-The [hypocrisy](https://www.youtube.com/watch?v=QNv9PRDIhes) is unreal.
 3. HP has been [known](https://www.eff.org/deeplinks/2016/09/what-hp-must-do-make-amends-its-self-destructing-printers) for releasing "security" updates that render third-party ink cartridges unusable on its printers, forcing users to buy official, often more expensive, cartridges.
 4. X [throttles](https://www.theverge.com/2023/9/15/23875251/x-twitter-links-throttling-facebook-instagram-threads) links to competitor sites.
 5. Many services deliberately introduce friction into their customer support UI flows to reduce operational costs, making it harder for users to reach out.